 Day 2 – Sightsee en Route to Fátima

-Lisbon to Obidos, Alcobaça, Nazaré, Batalha & Fátima
+Lisbon to Obidos, Nazaré, Batalha or Alcobaça & Fátima

-Recharge at the Hotel Mundial’s buffet breakfast before your departure to Obidos, a town so well loved that it was traditionally given to the queens of Portugal as a wedding gift from their kings.
+Recharge at the Hotel’s buffet breakfast before your departure to Obidos, a town so well loved that it was traditionally given to the queens of Portugal as a wedding gift from their kings.
 The views from its cobblestone streets and fortress walls delight visitors from all over the world.
-You’ll then travel on to Alcobaça for a visit to the 12th century Alcobaça Monastery, a UNESCO World Heritage Site.
-Enjoy a delicious lunch in the seaside city of Nazaré, one of the most colorful fishing villages in the entire country.
-After lunch, visit the exquisite monastery in Batalha, a masterpiece of Portuguese Gothic architecture and a UNESCO World Heritage Site.
-In the late afternoon, you’ll arrive in Fátima, receive an orientation to this holy town, and check into the four-star Hotel Santa Maria for a two-night stay with buffet breakfast included.
+You’ll then travel on to Alcobaça for a visit to the 12th century Alcobaça Monastery, a UNESCO World Heritage Site or visit the exquisite monastery in Batalha, a masterpiece of Portuguese Gothic architecture and a UNESCO World Heritage Site.
+Enjoy a delicious lunch (not included in price) in the seaside city of Nazaré, one of the most colorful fishing villages in the entire country.
+In the late afternoon, you’ll arrive in Fátima.
+After touring the main landmarks, you are dropped off and check into the four-star Hotel for a two-night stay with buffet breakfast included.
 Spend your first evening at your leisure – possibly attending Mass and/or participating in the breathtaking Candelight Procession.

 Day 3 – Worship a Full Day in Fátima